Pitching and Throwing Lessons, Hurricane, WV

 If you are learning any of these you will not throw as hard as you should, your control will suffer and you will put much more stress on your shoulder and elbow.
-The last few years we are seeing many more arm injuries and Tommy John surgeries, as young as 11 years old, mainly because baseball pitchers and fielders are being taught these worst throwing cues.
+The last few years we are seeing many more arm injuries and Tommy John surgeries, as young as 11 years old, mainly because baseball pitchers and fielders are being taught the worst throwing cues.

-In FASTPITCH SOFTBALL these are the worst pitching cues that are being taught to 99% of pitchers.
+In FASTPITCH SOFTBALL these are the worst pitching cues being taught to 99% of pitchers.